garethgeorge/backrest/README.md

       - ./backrest/config:/config
       - ./backrest/cache:/cache
       - /MY-BACKUP-DATA:/userdata # mount your directories to backup somewhere in the filesystem
+      - /MY-REPOS:/repos # (optional) mount your restic repositories somewhere in the filesystem.
     environment:
       - BACKREST_DATA=/data # path for backrest data. restic binary and the database are placed here.
       - BACKREST_CONFIG=/config/config.json # path for the backrest config file.